Academic Building HC135

 - Bachelor’s of Arts in Theology & Religious Studies

 - Minor in Catholic Studies

-The Religious Studies Program's mission is to provide opportunities for students to explore the general human longing for religious meaning and purpose.
+The Theology and Religious Studies Program's mission is to provide opportunities for students to explore the general human longing for religious meaning and purpose.
 It also offers opportunities to explore in significant depth various religious traditions, including a comprehensive set of courses in Catholicism.
-Religious Studies courses offer students four opportunities:
+Theology and Religious Studies courses offer students four opportunities:

 - To demonstrate knowledge of the “ways of thinking” that are characteristic of religious traditions

 - To think critically about basic questions of human meaning.

 - To apply the perspectives of religious studies to other courses of study and to matters of ethical, civic, and intellectual responsibility.